genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 * Windows:
     * `tools.yaml` file of the install folder

-To change this file, please copy it into `tools.yaml.local` (at the same location) to avoid erase of the file on upgrades.
+To change this file, please copy it into `tools.yaml.local` (at the same location) to avoid to erase the file on upgrades.

+Note: you can also edit the `tools.yaml` file of the D-Genies repository, which will be installed then (if you customize the installation).
+Edit it without renaming it.

 For each tool, you can or must define several properties described bellow.

-### Executable path
+#### Executable path

 Required.

-Define in `exec` property the path of the tool exectable.
-If it differs for cluster execution, set it on `exec_cluster` property for it.
+Always set tool binary path in the `exec` property.
+If it differs for cluster execution, set it in the `exec_cluster` property.

-### Command line skeleton
+#### Command line skeleton

 Required.

-You must define the command line skeleton to define how to launch the program, in `command_line` property.
-The skeleton must include some tags:
+The command line skeleton defines how to launch the program, in the `command_line` property.
+The skeleton must include the following tags:

 * `{exe}`: will be replaced by the executable path
 * `{target}`: will be replaced by the target fasta file